 Or it might be that they are anxious and don’t know the true process of a hearing test and audiogram.
 What does it look like?
 How is it created?
 How is it used?
 Or they might be unsure how to interpret audiogram results and how to understand audiogram hearing loss levels.

+What is an audiogram?
 To put it simply, an audiogram is a hearing test graph that shows the results of your test with an audiologist.
 It displays one part of your complete assessment and is the most useful tool to piece together your hearing capabilities.
-Your audiologist will explain, simply, what the results show concerning your volume, pitch and speech sounds.
+Your audiologist will explain, simply, what the results show concerning your volume, pitch, and speech sounds.

 Your audiologist will be reading an audiogram to gain a clearer insight as to the level of any hearing loss and potentially the most probable cause.
 If any other medical issue is apparent, then your audiologist will refer you to an ENT specialist.

 How does an audiogram work?
+What happens at a hearing test?
 Well, while you are being tested sounds are sent to you at various pitches and volumes using a computer-driven audiometer.
-This allows an audiologist to adjusts the pitch of those sounds manually and at what intensity.
+This allows an audiologist to adjust the pitch of those sounds manually and at what intensity.

 A good audiologist will take their time and allow for around an hour to fully assess your hearing ability, however, the actual hearing test will take about 20-30 minutes to complete.
 After that, your audiologist will go through your diagnosis thoroughly using your audiogram results and list the options available to you.